1214658495/my-wiki-test/docs/1_2_MIPI_CSI-2_Camera/SG12-IMX577C-MIPI.md

 ### Quick Setup Procedure

 :::note Installation Steps
-1. Connect the FPC cable to the camera module
+1. Connect the FPC cable to the camera
 2. Mount the camera onto the Jetson Orin Nano/NX Developer Kit
 3. Power on the system and configure software drivers
 :::